LuKks/like-fetch/README.md

 All options are optional, so by default it's the same as a normal `fetch(...)`.

-Note: there is still work in progress.
+Note: this is still work in progress.

 ## Usage
 ```javascript